astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 obvious difference).
 The differences become more important when the coordinates are not orthogonal, for example.
 For regular three-vectors, there's no difference at all.
-This makes it hard to illustrate, as in all the simple cases, there is no difference between the two.
+This makes it hard to illustrate, as in all the simple cases, there is no obvious difference between the two.
 For the purposes of this book, it is sufficient to treat contravariant four vectors as columns and covariant four vectors as rows (with a negative zeroth component).
 ```

 For the four vectors we are considering, $dx_0 =-dx^0$, but